Traffic pumping: State administrative commission rulings

-The Iowa Utilities Board issued its final order in 2009 in a complaint proceeding brought by Qwest and intervened by AT&T and Sprint Nextel against eight rural telephone companies in Iowa.
+The Iowa Utilities Board issued a final order in 2009 in a complaint proceeding brought by Qwest and intervened in by AT&T and Sprint Nextel against eight rural telephone companies in Iowa.
 Except for one call blocking finding against Sprint, the decision was unfavorable for the rural carriers, which may have to return the fees they received for calls directed to traffic-pumped services by Iowa residents.
-However, damages have not yet been assessed and the Iowa Utilities Board does not have jurisdiction over the vast majority of disputed calls—those that were directed to Iowa from callers in other states—so the reach of its decision is limited.
+However damages were not assessed and the Iowa Utilities Board does not have jurisdiction over the vast majority of disputed calls—those that were directed to Iowa from callers in other states—so the reach of its decision is limited.
 Moreover, the Board has indicated that it is reconsidering its decision and several appeals have been filed challenging the lawfulness of the Board's order, thus it is not yet a final decision.

 The FCC subsequently issued a ruling in 2009 on this case.

 Federal Communications Commission administrative rulings

 In 1996, AT&T filed a Section 208 complaint with the FCC against Jefferson Telephone Company, a rural incumbent local exchange carrier (ILEC) based in Iowa, which entered into a commercial agreement with a chat line provider.
 AT&T's complaint alleged that Jefferson violated Section 201(b) of the Communications Act of 1934 because it "acquired a direct interest in promoting the delivery of calls to specific telephone numbers."
 AT&T also argued that the access revenue-sharing arrangement with the chat-line provider was unreasonably discriminatory in violation of Section 202(a) of the Act, because Jefferson did not share revenues with all its customers.
 The FCC rejected both these arguments and denied AT&T's complaint.

-In 2002, the FCC issued two more orders, denying similar complaints by AT&T directed at LECs that shared access revenues with chat-line providers.
+In 2002, the FCC issued two more orders denying similar complaints by AT&T directed at LECs that shared access revenues with chat-line providers.
 In AT&T v.
-Frontier Communications, the Commission rejected AT&T's allegations that "revenue-sharing arrangements" constituted unreasonable discrimination in violation of Section 202(a) or violations of the ILECs' common carrier duties under Section 201(b).
+Frontier Communications, the Commission rejected AT&T's allegations that revenue-sharing arrangements constituted unreasonable discrimination in violation of Section 202(a) or violations of the ILECs' common carrier duties under Section 201(b).
 In AT&T v.
 Beehive Telephone, the FCC again denied AT&T's complaint against a LEC that engaged in a commercial relationship with a chat-line provider for the same reasons.

 The FCC has more recently issued an order in a case involving an Iowa carrier relating to interstate calls (calls made from any state other than Iowa to an Iowa telephone number).
-In that order, the FCC determined that the Iowa carrier was not entitled to collect the entire amounts it billed to a long-distance carrier, but that it was nevertheless entitled to some compensation.
+In the order, the FCC determined that the Iowa carrier was not entitled to collect the entire amounts it billed to the long-distance carrier, but that it was nevertheless entitled to some compensation.
 The exact amount of payment has not yet been fixed by the FCC.

 State legislation

 Several long-distance carriers lobbied the South Dakota legislature to propose legislation forbidding rural telephone carriers from entering into revenue-sharing agreements with traffic-pumped services.
-However, the legislation was defeated.
+However the legislation was defeated.